-The Court ordered in favour of Mr Moore and awarded $10,990 to for the breach of the consumer protections under the ACL (comprising of the refund of the travel services) and $2,000 for disappointment and distress suffered as a result of the breaches.
+The Court ordered in favour of Mr Moore and awarded $10,990 to for the breach of the consumer protections under the ACL (which refunded him for the holiday expense) and $2,000 for disappointment and distress suffered as a result of the breaches.

 Scenic Tours fought the Supreme Court’s decision by pursuing the case through the Court of Appeal, which resulted in a ruling in Scenic’s favour.
 The Court of Appeal found that based on certain provisions of the Civil Liability Act 2002 (NSW) (CLA), passengers of the luxury river cruise in Europe should not be compensated for the distress and disappointment they experienced after having their itineraries substantially altered.

 As a result, Mr Moore’s claim for damages was dismissed.
 Mr Moore appealed this ruling, progressing the case to the High Court.

 The outcome of Moore v Scenic Tours Pty Ltd

 On 24 April 2020, the High Court overruled the Court of Appeal’s judgment and found in favour of Mr Moore.
 The Court found that:

 - The CLA does not prevent a compensation claim for disappointment and distress if those damages weren’t the result of a physical or psychiatric injury; and